rootsystem-github/evangtermine/README.md

 Here on GitHub all development versions are hosted where it is not guaranteed that those will always work.

-The evangtermine TYPO3 extension is developed by:
+The evangtermine TYPO3 extension was originally developed by:

 Evangelische Kirche von Westfalen
 Das Landeskirchenamt
 Arbeitsbereich Kommunikation

-Contact: christoph.roth@ekvw.de